 The Many Glacier Campground is located on the east side of Glacier National Park, at an elevation of approximately 4,500 feet.
-There are 41 camp sites available for advance reservations and 62 sites on a first-come, first-served basis.
 The campground is located about 22 miles from the town of St. Mary and the east entrance to Glacier National Park.
 The St. Mary Entrance allows access to the spectacular 50 mile-long Going-to-the-Sun Road, and traverses the high point at Logan Pass with an elevation of 6,646 feet.
 Babb, Montana, is the closest community to the Many Glacier Campground and is located approximately 12 miles east of the campground.
 Babb has a general store, gas station, several restaurants and an U.S. Post Office.
 Cell phone coverage is not available in the campground.
 However, limited coverage is available in Babb.

 Many Glacier Campground is located on the east side of the Continental Divide, and has excellent trails available for day hiking and overnight backpacking.
 Trailheads start at a higher elevation than those on the west side of the park, resulting in a shorter ascent to reach scenic vistas.
 Trails traverse areas frequented by grizzly and black bears, so take these safety precautions -- hike in groups, make lots of noise to avoid surprise encounters and carry bear pepper spray (know how to use it).